Tax Benefit on Second Home Loan

 1. The owner treats it for residential purposes

-2. The owner has left it vacant because he/she is unable to occupy the same because of employment, business, or professional constraints (such as employed in a different city and living in a rented house there)
+2. The owner has left it vacant because he/she is unable to occupy the same because of employment, business, or professional constraints (such as being employed in a different city and living in a rented house there)

 • Thus, it entails that the benefits will be available only if any of the above two conditions are satisfied.